Quantum digital signature: Avoid a message to be validated differently

-One problem which arises especially for small M is, that the number of incorrect keys different recipients measure differ with probability.
+One problem which arises especially for a small M is, that the number of incorrect keys different recipients measure differ with probability.
 So to define only one threshold is not enough, because it would cause a message to be validated differently, when the number of incorrect keys r is very close to the defined threshold.

 This can be prevented by defining more than one threshold.